-TIPS FOR URINE DRUG TESTING COLLECTION

-- ☐ An unusually hot or cold specimen, small sample volume or unusual color should raise concerns.
+TIPS FOR URINE DRUG TESTING HOW TO FILL OUT REQUISITIONS COLLECTION Use a standard laboratory requisition An unusually hot or cold specimen, small (see sample form on next page) sample volume or unusual color should raise concerns.
 Test temperature upon collection.
 The only reason for a cold specimen is that the patient is dead.

-- □pH should be between 4.5-8

-- \square Can either be a) witnessed or

-- b) unobserved

-- \square Random is best.
+DpH should be between 4.5-8 Synthetic/semisynthetic opioids are not easily detected in UDTs (like oxycodone, fentanyl) so need to ask specifically to confirm these □Can either be a) witnessed or b) unobserved Write "test is medically necessary" to ensure MSP coverage for test □Random is best.